jsnctl/til/README.md

 pytest -n auto
 ```
 * 15-02-21: The `ports` command in `docker-compose` opens the container port to everything outside of the network.
 Not good, get it tae fuck
+* 10-11-201: Moving files to a new repo, [but maintaining git history](https://medium.com/@ayushya/move-directory-from-one-repository-to-another-preserving-git-history-d210fa049d4b)